 The juicy sauerkraut adds exciting zing to the dish which, together with a subtle undertone of the beer and crispiness of the bacon makes for a delectable Sunday lunch.

-As I wrote in the post on Decadent Sauerkraut Soup, sauerkraut is a very popular ingredient in my country, especially now that it is still in the grip of a long, cold winter.
+As I wrote in the post on Delicious Sauerkraut Soup, sauerkraut is a very popular ingredient in my country, especially now that it is still in the grip of a long, cold winter.
 As for beer, I learnt about its many uses in the kitchen when I was researching recipes for my cookbook – and I was surprised by the new flavours this ingredient imparted to classic dishes.